cu-mkp/m-k-manuscript-data/_texts/p-102v_tl.md

-## Casting
+## Cast

-<span class="m">Tin</span> casts better when it is thin & delicate, than when it is thick, because when it is thick & in high heat, it contracts.
-So if you want to mold a thick piece in <span class="m">tin</span>, mold it only one one side, & if it is possible, make it hollow on the other side.
-In this way your piece will be neater.
-And then you can solder two half pieces together.
-But if you have no choice but to mold it thick, make the shape of it & mold force abreuvouers around the figure in this way.
+<span class="m">Tin</span> comes out better being thin & fine, rather than thick, because being thick & in great heat, it retracts.
+Therefore, if you want to mold a thick piece in <span class="m">tin</span>, mold it only one one side, & with a cavity or one side, if it is possible, in that way you will have it more neat, and then you will be able to <span class="m">solder</span> two halves together.
+But if you have to mold it thick, make the in the form & mold a lot of abreuvouers around the figure, in this way.
 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5SjZwV0ZHdW93ZEk" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>